 2) OGG1 –We developed first-in-class OGG1 inhibitors that we are progressing in lead optimization for treatments of inflammation and to further understand the detailed role in DNA repair.
 We have also identified OGG1 enhancers and are evaluating their potential in various disease models.
-We are also exploring OGG1 as a potential treatment of cancer.
+We are also exploring OGG1 as a potential treatment for cancer.

 3) MTHFD2 – We are exploring novel biological roles of MTHFD2 and we have generated potent inhibitors to this target that show anti-cancer properties.
-We are fast tracking MTHFD2 inhibitors into the clinic.
+We are fast-tracking MTHFD2 inhibitors into the clinic.

 4) NUDT22 – is an understudied enzyme and we have identified its biochemical and biological function.
 We have generated potent NUDT22 inhibitors to be tested for treatment applications and to further expand our understanding of the role of the enzyme.

-5) Base excision repair proteins – we are purifying a number of DNA glycosylases and other base excision repair proteins and are probing their biochemical roles to develop inhibitors, which may be applied for treatment of human diseases.
+5) Base excision repair proteins – we are purifying a number of DNA glycosylases and other base excision repair proteins and are probing their biochemical roles to develop inhibitors, which may be applied for the treatment of human diseases.

-6) Ex vivo screening – we are collaborating with Päivi Östling and Olli Kallionemi for ex vivo screening and precision cancer medicine in AML as well as collaborating with University of Sheffield.
+6) Ex vivo screening – we are collaborating with Päivi Östling and Olli Kallionemi for ex vivo screening and precision cancer medicine in AML as well as collaborating with the University of Sheffield.

 The research group's work is generously supported by:

 Swedish Cancer Society